 5) Driving back to Johannesburg

-Finally if you want to drive back to Johannesburg rather than flying (more cost effective if you are a family) then the drive from one of the private game lodges will take you at least 6 hours and often more like 7 hours.
+Finally if you want to drive back to Johannesburg rather than flying (which is considerably more cost effective if you are a family) then staying on the Drakensberg escarpment is the perfect choice.
+The straight drive from one of the private game lodges will take you at least 6 hours and you should allow for 7 hours.
 Not pleasant with kids!
-However the drive from one of the country lodges is a much more reasonable 4 hours depending on which one you choose, and at least half of that drive is very scenic.
+(Believe me – we”ve done it).
+However the drive from one of the country lodges is a much more reasonable 4 hours, depending on which one you choose.
+And at least half of that drive is very scenic.